Top 3 Regression Testing types & how to execute them

 • Unit regression – Unit regression testing, executed during the unit testing phase, tests the code as a single unit.
 It has a narrow and focused approach, where complex interactions and dependencies outside the unit of code in question are temporarily blocked.

 • Partial regression – Partial regression is performed after impact analysis.
 In this testing process, the new addition of the code as a unit is made to interact with other parts of older existing code.
-Doing so determines that the system functions in silos as desired, even with code modification.
+Doing so determines that even with code modification, the system functions in silos as desired.

-• Complete regression – Complete regression testing is often carried out when the code changes for modification or the software updates seep back into the roots.
-It is also carried out in case multiple changes to the existing code exist.
+• Complete regression – Complete regression testing is often carried out when the code changes for modification or the software updates seep way back into the roots.
+It is also carried out in case there are multiple changes to the existing code.
 It gives a comprehensive view of the system as a whole and weeds out any unforeseen problems.
-A sort of “final” regression testing is implemented to certify that the build (new lines of code) has not been altered for a period of time.
+A sort of a “final” regression testing is implemented to certify that the build (new lines of code) has not been altered for a period of time.
 This final version is then deployed to the end users.

 How do we go about Regression Testing?

-Comprehensive regression testing is not so much about the number of test cases as it covers the critical conditions.
-These conditions ensure that the functionality remains, that the bug-fixing has been successfully done, and that a particular functional area can handle unexpected behavior.
+A comprehensive regression testing is not so much about the number of test cases, as it is about covering the critical conditions.
+These conditions assure that the functionality remains, that the bug-fixing has been successfully done, and a particular functional area is capable of handling unexpected behavior.
 Purely undertaking regression testing by the number of cases is not very easy, nor is it practical.
 For example, while one case may cover many conditions, it could also cover only one such condition.
-Hence, no proper detailed estimate must be considered while executing the regression test cases.
+Hence, there is no proper estimate to the amount of detail that needs to be taken into consideration while executing the regression test cases.

-A sequence of steps is given below to understand how exactly we can go about regression testing:
+A sequence of steps is given below in order to understand how exactly we can go about regression testing:

-Smoke/Sanity Test Primarily done to check that the system is stable, this check is done to confirm that the system works as desired under ‘normal’ conditions.
-Rather than finding bugs, the purpose is to ensure the system is stable even before the rest of the testing process is initiated.
+Smoke/Sanity test Primarily done to check that the system is stable, this check is done to confirm that the system works as desired under ‘normal’ conditions.
+Rather than finding bugs, the purpose here is to ensure that the system is stable even before the rest of the testing process is initiated.

-Requirements Analysis Requirements of the modifications or additions of code must be thoroughly analyzed.
-Often, users report bugs that, when analyzed, are found to be a result of last-minute alterations.
-Mandatory requirements of the customers must , therefore be carefully assessed, and test cases for regression are prepared such that the product’s core features remain firmly intact.
+Requirements analysis Requirements of the modifications or additions of code must be thoroughly analyzed.
+Often users report bugs that, when analyzed, are found to be a result of last-minute alterations.
+Mandatory requirements of the customers must therefore be carefully assessed, and test cases for regression are prepared such that the core features of the product remain firmly intact.

-Test Cases for Critical Functions Of the various test cases designed for regression testing, the most critical for customers and development teams are the sanity test cases that check the system’s basic functionality.
-Ordinary setup–related test cases are then checked on priority.
-The test cases designed for regression testing as the software life cycle progresses are then executed as per bandwidth and need.
-Integration test cases, in particular, are highly important, and there needs to be a series of regression test cases, especially while performing integration testing.
-For example, a sudden fix at the last moment can break the integration between multiple modules, even in an already-tested application.
+Test cases for critical functions Of the various test cases designed for regression testing, the most critical, for customers and development teams alike, are the sanity test cases that check the basic functionality of the system.
+Ordinary setuprelated test cases are then checked on priority.
+The test cases that are designed for regression testing as the software life cycle progresses are then executed, as per bandwidth and need.
+Integration test cases, in particular, are highly important and there needs to be a series of regression test cases especially while performing integration testing.
+A sudden fix at the last moment, for example, can break the integration between multiple modules, even in an already tested application.

-Selection of Test Cases After prioritizing the test cases, they can be selected for execution.
-These test cases are selected primarily based on the area of frequent defects, the features, and their criticality.
+Selection of test cases After the prioritization of the test cases, they can be selected for execution.
+The selection of these test cases is done primarily based on the area of frequent defectsthe features, and their criticality.
 Tests are run aggressively for those units of code that have undergone multiple changes repeatedly.

 Regression tests are the ideal cases of automation that result in better ROI